 4. Spain summers are not for the faint of heart

 If you are traveling to central or southern Spain in summer, be prepared to take a lot of siestas.
-Trust me, sightseeing in the brutally hot summer afternoons is not fun.
+Trust me, sightseeing in Seville or hiking in Catalonia during the brutally hot summer afternoons is not fun.

 Temperatures in Seville and Cordoba regularly reach 100+ F (40 c) degrees during July and August, so unless you’re hitting a beach town, island, or the Costa del Sol, I suggest planning your Spain trip for another time if possible!